eliasnogueira/restassured-complete-basic-example/README.md

-# Combined Credit Test API
+# Rest-Assured Complete Basic Example

 Don't forget to give this project a ⭐